karagol-taner/synaptic-vesicle-proteins-QTY/README.md

 - AlphaFold structures (PDB) can be visualized with PyMOL or Chimera

-- DeepTMHMM output can be visible from DeepTMHMM folder or the outputs are also inmcluded in [Synaptic vesicle proteins.pdf](./Structures/Synaptic_vesicle_proteins.pdf) file.
+- The output from DeepTMHMM can be found in the DeepTMHMM folder.
+Additionally, the results are included in the [Synaptic vesicle proteins.pdf](./Structures/Synaptic_vesicle_proteins.pdf) file.